/

 Pros and Cons

-• Clear Pricing Terms Cuckoo’s current price book says service charges increase by £3 per year around 1 April during the minimum term (unless your specific offer/contract info says otherwise).
+• Clearer Price Rise Wording Cuckoo’s current price book says service charges increase by £3 per year around 1 April during the minimum term, unless your own contract documents say otherwise.

 The Drawbacks